ldynia/archcolider/4.ADRs/003 Tracing and Monitoring Sytem.md

 #### Graphana

-Grafana is an open source solution for running data analytics, pulling up metrics that make sense of the massive amount of data & to monitor your apps with the help of cool customizable dashboards.
+Grafana is an open source solution for running data analytics, pulling up metrics that make sense of the massive amount of data & to monitor your apps with the help of customizable dashboards.
 Grafana connects with every possible database such as Graphite, Prometheus, Influx DB, ElasticSearch, MySQL, PostgreSQL etc. Solution is free of charge.

 #### ELK Stack